-You can not get rid of a negative habit, but you can change it.
-In order to change a habit you must keep the old cue and deliver the old reward, while changing the behavior or routine.
+Charles Duhig claims that the golden rule of habit change is that “You can not get rid of a negative habit, but you can change it.”
+To change a habit, you must keep the old cue and deliver the old reward while changing the behavior or routine.

 Duhig explains, “That’s the rule: If you use the same cue, and provide the same reward, you can shift the routine and change the habit.
 Almost any behavior can be transformed if the cue and reward stay the same.”
 (Kindle Loc 1053)

 Using the example of the habit of going to the fridge to get a beer every day after work–Let us assume that the reward is the relief of letting the day go.
 To change this habit, you could choose to slip into a pair of running shoes and head out the door instead.
 I don’t know about you, but I find nothing better than a nice walk or a quick run to help me shake off the day.

 3-21-90 Rule of Habit Creation

 While studying psychology in graduate school, I learned that habits become established after 21 days of repeating them.
 At least, that was the primary psychological theory taught at that time.
 Many theories around habit formation have changed since the 1990s, and several more research studies have been conducted.
 I, too, have continued to mold and refine my 3-21-90 rule of habit formation.

 What is the 3-21-90 rule of habit formation?